468SiliconWP445/R8-SE-Tuning/README.md

 - Java Development Kit (JDK) 8 or higher (or equivalent).

 ## **Disclaimer**
-- Any trademarked names are used solely for the purposes of identification.
-Use of these names does NOT imply any endorsement whatsoever.
+- All trademarked names and brands mentioned in this project are the property of their respective owners.
+They are used solely for identification and reference purposes.
+The use of these names does not imply any affiliation with or endorsement by the trademark holders.